Translation Opportunities in the Football Industry

 The turnout for my 'Tradução por Esporte' presentation exceeded my expectations, especially as two other sessions took place at the same time — one of them was an attempt by a translation agency to lure novice translators, whereas the other was organised by ProZ themselves and thus received special attention from the organisation.

-Since I had just one hour for my presentation, I didn't plan to include any of the topics initially prepared for the workshop, such as translation exercises, hints and tips.
+Since I had just one hour for my presentation, I didn't plan to include any of the topics initially prepared for the workshop, such as translation exercises and drills.
 However, I noticed that many attendees were eager to find out how they could develop their translation skills in the sports arena, especially as they noted down the URL for the FIFA.com style guide.

 I was also asked about specific training courses for football translation, but I'm afraid I really can't recommend anything.
 For the time being, I hope the style guide is useful, and I'll make every effort to be able to present my workshop again in the near future.